-I wanted to write about what I do to stay strong and not give into those tempting colorful bags that I know are filled with salty and chewy goodness, and stay in the healthy decision making mode.
+I wanted to write about what I do to stay strong and not give into those tempting colorful bags that I know are filled with salty and chewy goodness, and stay in the healthy decision-making mode.
 What I do… is I put together a game plan.

-I have a game plan and pretty consistent routine that I follow every time that I pack for and do once I get to an airport.
+I have a game plan and a pretty consistent routine that I follow every time that I pack for and do once I get to an airport.

 Let’s start with what I pack IN my bag…